-In the current circumstances I am offering live video book talks, Q and As and writing workshops via the internet.
+In the current circumstances I am offering both actual visits and virtual visits to schools.
 Please contact me for further details at

 Our visit from the writer Paul Dowswell was one of our highlights of the academic year.
 A brilliant storyteller, Paul has the rare ability to really engage young people.

 Andrew Murray – The Norwich School

 Paul’s tales of ordinary people living through extraordinary times really connected with our students.
 He brings history alive, describing his own passion for history and how his fiction is rooted in fact – whether it’s a Polish boy adopted by a Nazi family in Berlin or a teenager living in Stalin’s Moscow.
 Our pupils were captivated by his presentation and buzzing with questions at the end.